salinapl/LibSignTool/README.md

 - Web-based live slides for tasks such as calendar events or event goals
 - Video slides
 - Capability for multiple source image galleries
-- Built-in Greeter page with easily customizable Link Buttons
+- Built-in Greeter (OPAC) page with easily customizable Link Buttons
-- Start and stop date system for pre-planning when Campaigns should start and end
+- Start and stop date and time system for pre-planning when Campaigns should start and end
+- Recurring slides that only activate one day a week
+- Event period that can append or replace slides during an event period

 ## Download and Install